dimafu/vef1-2018-h2/README.md

 # Hópverkefni 2

+INFO.
 The project consists of crafting the prototype of the lecture web for the web development course.
 Given the data which is covering the winter study material.

+INFO.
 Given are [examples](utlit/) in `500px` and `1500px` without the grid along with `1500px` with grid.
 All the material should scale neatly in between.

 ## Almennt